lukejacksonn/youtube-eco/README.md

 ## TODO

 - Only change quality if the video is playing to prevent unnecessary buffering
-- Toggle quality only when out of focus for some amount of time
+- Look into how to gracefully degrade stream without disruption
-- Look into how to gracefully degrade stream to 144p; without disruption
+- ~~Toggle quality only when out of focus for some amount of time~~
 - ~~Pick Auto quality setting instead of top most setting when the focussing~~